Best Sunscreens for Acne-Prone Skin in 2026: Dermatologist-Approved Picks

 Cons:

-- SPF 46 is slightly lower than some premium options
+- SPF 46 is lower than some options — fine for daily use, reapply if you're outdoors all day

 - Colorescience Sunforgettable - Best Tinted